 Do not forget the hygiene of your dog.
 You will need to wipe your puppy’s eyes and ears with a damp cloth, bathe them regularly in warm water with a special shampoo, and comb through their coats.
 Watch your pet’s teeth very carefully; be sure that they are not developing any yellow tinges and that they look and feel healthy.

 The daily walks of a puppy should be frequent and long enough; it is necessary not only for hygiene reasons but also to ensure normal physical activity without which the dog can not grow up healthy.
 A puppy under the age of one should be exposed at least four times a day.

 From time to time, show your pet to the vet to ensure no illnesses or developmental disabilities.
 Make sure you have all the necessary vaccinations; this is something you will need to budget for in advance.

 Training Your Puppy

 A dog is indeed “man’s best friend“.
 However, we must accept that dogs are of the order of animals and different from humans.
 They do not socialize as human beings and, therefore, do not know how to exhibit socially acceptable behaviors.
 In their physical state, they come with behaviors that you will find irritating.
-From their noisy and persistent barking, a tendency to dig and chew everything, with their youthful enthusiasm jumping on you in greeting, your puppy will exhibit unpleasant behaviors that will be difficult to live with, which is what makes training so vital.
+With their noisy and persistent barking, a tendency to dig and chew everything, and their youthful enthusiasm for jumping on you in greeting, your puppy will exhibit unpleasant behaviors that will be difficult to live with, which is what makes training so vital.